-5.8 Disorderly Conduct
+3.39 Disorderly Conduct

 Disorderly conduct is behavior that intentionally or recklessly creates a risk of public inconvenience, annoyance or alarm without proper authority.
 These behaviors are prohibited and include, but are not limited to, fighting, engaging in violent behavior, making unreasonable noise, obstructing vehicular or pedestrian traffic, disturbing a lawful assembly, and streaking.

+Students may also be charged with Disorderly Conduct for participating in or hosting noisy or loud parties or other public disturbances on or off campus.
+Loud parties consist of two or more individuals whose conduct leads to noise complaints.

+3.43 Stalking

-5.9 Lewd or Obscene Behavior
+3.44 Lewd or Obscene Behavior

 Lewd or obscene behavior that flagrantly flaunts community standards with respect to sexuality is prohibited.
-Lewd behavior includes, but is not limited to, sexual acts in public places, public urination, and exposing genitalia.
+Lewd behavior includes, but is not limited to, sexual acts in public places, and exposing genitalia.

-5.10 Sexual Misconduct/Sexual Acts
+3.45 Sexual Assault/Sexual Misconduct and Title IX Compliance